 Chia Amisola (b.
-2000, Manila) is devoted to the internet’s ambiences and its loss, love, labor, and liberation.
-An artist, technologist, & designer situated within the third world internet's ecologies, their work takes interest in the intimacies of infrastructures and the labor of tools.
+2000, Manila) is devoted to the internet's loss, love, labor, and liberation.
+Their work takes interest in the intimacies of infrastructures and the labor of tools.
 Operating between the domestic and divine, they make (web)site-specific art as worlds: performances, games, tools, lectures, & environments that mend net art, software, systems, sound, archives, devotion, and networks.

-Chia founded & stewards Developh (2016) and the Philippine Internet Archive (2023) towards a poetic, critical & archipelagic third world internet, recently curating & developing KAKAKOMPYUTER MO YAN!, an independent exhibition of Filipino internet art & network cultures.
+Chia founded & stewards Developh (founded 2016) and the Philippine Internet Archive towards a poetic, critical & archipelagic third world internet, recently curating & programming KAKAKOMPYUTER MO YAN!, an independent exhibition third world internet art with 24 new works of Filipino new media.

 They've presented internationally at space63 & 98B (Manila), the V&A & Somerset House (London), InterAccess (Toronto), ACMI (Australia), Tai Kwun (Hong Kong), WSA (New York), panke.gallery (Berlin), & Gray Area (San Francisco); spoken at the Grace Hopper Celebration, Naive Yearly, Config, & UX+; and have been featured in The New Yorker, BOMB Magazine, Frieze, It’s Nice That, Nylon, et. al, and are a Forbes 30 Under 30 Asia recipient & 2024 Lumen Prize Winner.

-By day, they work as a Product Designer at Figma for interactivity (always in love with creative tooling).
+They work as a Product Designer at Figma for interactivity and creative tooling.
 They are based between San Francisco & Manila.

 chiamisola@gmail.com